-The approximation of a MPN by means of the corresponding ContPN was studied in (Vázquez, Recalde & Silva (2008)).
-There, the analysis is focused in the marking, rather than the throughput, since it constitutes an state representation of the system.
+The approximation of a MPN by means of the corresponding CPN was studied in Vázquez, Recalde & Silva (2008).
+There, the MPN was analyzed by means of the fundamental equation.
 The main ideas are recalled next.

 3.1 Fundamental equation for Markovian Petri nets